 Chicago receives \$2,513 of poverty funding per low-income student.
 That's almost double what downstate districts receive.

-Chicago GSA funding grows five times faster than downstate
+GSA funding in all other areas grows far faster than downstate

 Due to growth in these subsidies, the wealthiest regions in Illinois have experienced a substantial increase in GSA funding since 2000.